 function kalEl(settings = {}) { ... }

 This method will render a single month.
-Later we’ll call this method from [...Array(12).keys()]
+Later we’ll call this method from [...Array(12).keys()] to render an entire year.

 Initial data and internationalization